apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

 ```
 sbt/sbt assembly
 ```
-To Run with 4GB of ram:
+To run with 4GB of ram:
 ```
 ./bin/spark-submit --class org.apache.spark.examples.SparkGLRM  \
- * ./examples/target/scala-2.10/spark-examples-1.1.0-SNAPSHOT-hadoop1.0.4.jar \
+  ./examples/target/scala-2.10/spark-examples-1.1.0-SNAPSHOT-hadoop1.0.4.jar \
- * --executor-memory 4G \
+  --executor-memory 4G \
- * --driver-memory 4G
+  --driver-memory 4G
 ```

 # Generalized Low Rank Models

-GLRMs form a low rank model for tabular data `A` with `M` rows and `U` columns, which can be input as an RDD of non-zero entries.
+GLRMs form a low rank model for a matrix `A` with `M` rows and `U` columns, which can be input as an RDD of non-zero entries.
 It is fine if only some of the entries have been observed (i.e., the others are missing); the GLRM will only be fit on the observed entries.